kamorahul/CeleryHttpCallScheduler/Readme.md

      celery -A tasks worker -l info

-Modify the Tasks.py to set the address of mongo for storing logs and rebbit mq to change the broker.
+Modify the Tasks.py to set the address of mongo for storing logs and rabbit mq to change the broker.